Phone: 951 781-5797

 Tables in the Appendices to the report Excel format (saprc07.xls).
 This includes the large tables not in the main body of the report, the VOC reactivity tabulation (MIR and other scales) and uncertainty classifications in Table B-1 of the report, and other tables.
 The current version is dated May 11, 2011.

 The table with the MIR and other reactivity data is also available in a separate Excel file (scales07.xls) that contains only this table and the associated footnotes, with a few updates as indicated in a sheet with notes for the table.
 This includes the data in (saprc07.xls) that may be more useful for those only interested in the reactivity data, and is also more up-to-date.
 It also contains reactivity values for individual city-specific MIR, MOIR, and EBIR scenarios that are not in saprc07.xls.
 It includes new VOCs added for the 2009-2010 MIR update discussed in the MIR10 report discussed below.
 The current version is dated September 14, 2013.
-The only change relative to the version dated March 31, 2010, concerns the reactivity of ethyl methyl ketone oxime (EMKO), which was revised based on new data in a recent report to the CARB.
+The only change relative to the version dated March 31, 2010 concerns the reactivity of ethyl methyl ketone oxime (EMKO), which was revised based on new data in a recent report to the CARB.
 The only change since then is the addition of several new VOCs to the listing, the deletion of a redundant VOC category, and the addition of a listing of the changes made since the May 11, 2011 version as part of the notes given with the table.

 A report discussing the update to the MIR values resulting from the use of the SAPRC-07 mechanism and describing the revised method used to calculate MIR values for the 24 hydrocarbon "bins" used in some CARB reactivity-based regulations is available in Microsoft Word (MIR10.doc) and PDF (MIR10.pdf) formats.
 The spreadsheet (HCcalc.xls) used to derive the compositions used to calculate the reactivities of the 24 hydrocarbon bins, which is referenced in the report, is also available.
 This can also be used to estimate compositions and reactivities of other hydrocarbon mixtures given type distributions and boiling point ranges.
 The current versions of the spreadsheet and report are Jaunary 28, 2010.
 They incorporate the updates in the SAPRC-07 mechanism and reactivity scale as of this date, and should replace earlier versions.